RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 # Goals II

 SFT has some specialized techniques for identifying goals.
-The *miracle question* is for identifying overall goals, and *scaling* questions are for identifying short-term goals and for tracking progress.
+The *miracle question* is for identifying overall goals, while *scaling* questions are for identifying short-term goals and for tracking progress.

 ### The Miracle Question